putneydm/david_site_jekyll/test/_posts/2025/death-star.markdown

 “Nothing works.”
 He was exasperated.

 The admiral lifted his eyes to see what the commotion at the back of the cabin was all about.
 The officer was lounged deep in the passenger seats in the Imperial shuttle.

-He could hear muffled muttering and swears coming from the galley.
-He was annoyed at the break in protocol — but his young aide — there was something about him — that it also amused the old man.
-Maybe he saw bits of what he wished he could be.
-What he once had been.
-Things a life of service In the Imperial Fleet has not yet disposed of.
-He often found himself having an unexpected soft spot toward the young man.

-He mustered a little will and shouted toward the back.
-“Protocol.
+More muffled muttering and swears came from the galley.

+The ensign appeared in the doorway.
+He stood bolt upright, a uniform hanging on rather than covering his thin frame.
+His eyes were fixed on some distant position.

+“Sir, the jaffe dispenser is not working.
+Maintenance assured me it was fixed.
+I don’t think they even touched it.”

+“Protocol, Ensign Voss.
 You’re an officer.”
-It was instinctive as much as anything.

-The lieutenant appeared in the doorway.
-He stood bolt upright.
-His eyes fixed on some distant position.

-“Sir, apologies, sir!
+“Sir, apologies!
 Such behavior is inexcusable.”
-He seemed to soften a bit.
-“Sir, it’s just that the jaffe dispenser is not working.
-Maintenance assured me it was fixed.
-I don’t think they even touched it, sir.”

-“It’s fine,” the admiral said.
-I’ll just take some water, then.”
+"I’ll just take some water, then," the admiral said."

-“Sir, thank you.
-I will see if I can get it working for you before we land, sir.”
-He paused.
-“If I may, if they lie to me, then they lie to you.
-If they lie to you, then they lie to the Empire.
-I’ll not stand for that.”
-He paused again before adding “sir.”

-That was the kind of youthful impertinence the old man rarely tolerated.
-But he felt himself holding back and smile and chuckle.
-The admiral nodded and added a grunt.
-He kept his impassive visage — years of training and practice made sure of that.
-The young man’s idealistic zeal.
-They all arrived out of the Academy this way.
-The Empire can do anything!
-Yes that was true.
-The Empire  had done much.
-But the youthful can-do could be a bit much.
-They couldn’t see the hard work and years of decisions and toil and loss that had made that possible.
-But he’d rather have the likes of him running the Empire than the officers he dealt with on a daily basis.
-Maybe, not.

-Once he was to of the cabin, the admiral cracked a slight smile.
+The ensign returned with a tumbler.
+The admiral set it aside.
 He went back to the sheaf of papers spread out in front of him.
 Maintenance schedules, invoices for materials, manpower rosters.
 He’d been dealing with them since he was as young as his aide.
 “The fleet runs on paperwork” his old mentor used to say.
-The.
-Add with a wry smile “let’s see the Sith deal with that shit.”

-If this was true, he wasn’t sure what the fleet was running on these days.
-The paperwork in front of him was a disorganized mess.
-As far the admiral could tell, the same people and it’s were just being shifted from place to place inside the fleet.
-Maintenance  schedules were all over the place.
-Funds were diverted from one project to another and then diverted back.
-Didn’t matter.
-His operations chief sent it up to him to sign.
-Nor did he have the time.
-He signed the last page, stuffed it into folder and handed, it to his aide, who had arrived to hand him a tumbler full of water.
+The young man continued standing at attention.
+The admiral finally realized.

+"Speak."

+"Sir, Captain Yost requests to speak with you immediately about efforts to find the Rebel base in the Kartom System."

+The admiral hated Yost.
+He had considerable skill and cunning.
+He didn't even mind the arrogance.
+But Imperial command clearly wanted him to be the next fleet admiral -- the admirals' current command.
+So did Yost.
+The admiral had him out hunting the Rebellion for now, but sooner or later an man of Yost's ability was actually going to fnd them.

+"Put him through," he said, sitting up straight and adjusting his uniform.
+A hologram of the captain flickered on.

+"Sir, the hunt goes well.
+We have found the remains of a Rebel Base."

+"The remains?
+Aren't you hunting Rebels?," the admiral said with a slightly withering tone.

+"Sir, we are.
+This is an important clue."

+"You contacted me to tell me that?"

+"Not entirely, sir."

+"Go on."

+"Sir, I must vehemently protest the transfer of our chief engineer and staff to the Death Star.
+Our cryogenic plant refurbishment is ..."

+The admiral cut him off.
+"I know nothing of this."

+"This is outrageous.
+The orders came from your command!"
+The captain was furious.
+"Our staff is right in the middle of ..."

+"I told you that I know nothing."
+He waved his hand and the hologram muted.

+"Ensign!" he shouted.
+The officer appeared almost instantly.
+"I need you to find out who in my office issued orders to reassign the engineering crew of the *Vengence*."
+He nodded and stepped out.

+The admiral waved his hand again and returned to the captain.

+"I did not order the transfer.
+My office will look into it.
+Out."
+He dismissed the call.
+Arrogant ass, he thought.

+He went back to the papers in front of him.
+He was fuming over the exchange and found it hard to concentrate.
+Even if it wasn't him, why would anyone take away an entire engineering crew?

+The paperwork spread in front of him probably held the answers.
+Except he wasn’t actually sure what his fleet was running on these days.
+Despite the ensign's typically efficient efforts, paperwork had increasingly shown a fleet  in crisis.
+Crews were being shifted from place to place across his fleet and others.
+Maintenance schedules were months behind or outright canceled.
+Funds were diverted away from one projects.
+All this was coming from the Imperial Directorate.
+Even if he objected, nothing could be done.

+If the order did come from his office without his knowledge, he'd deal with that.
+But no apology would be forthcoming to the captain.
+Not ever.
+Not to him.

+He was still ruminating when the ensign reappeared.

-“We’ll be landing on Mons Damore in about 20 minutes,” the said aid said softly.
-“Sir, I will have that dispenser working,” he reassured him again.
-“I’ll find the people responsible.”
+“The pilot says we're experiencing a slight problem with the landing gear, but we’ll be landing on Mons Damore in about an hour,” the aid said softly.

-“Yes,” the old man said, and added with a mumble.
-“I’m sure you will.”
+"Good.

+The ship touched down with a solid clank on the deck.

+The admiral barely noticed as he was so deep into the papers in front of him.
+He'd not really paid close attention before.
+Logistics and requisition reports were just part of the job, something he signed off on regularly.
+He depended on his procurement and logistics officer to handle the details.
+But he now had several cycles of reports spread out in front of spread out on his desk.
+He was seeing was an alarming pattern.

+Crews members being pulled for "unspecified duty" was common.
+Most postings almost 25 percent below operational requirements.
+Parts and supplies were in short supply, with some in particular back-ordered for multiple cycles.
+The XXXXXX had been awaiting an engineering overhaul for multiple cycles.
+But parts and crews were listed as "not available."

+The entire fleet had multiple cycles of deferred maintenance.
+Even if it began immediately it would stretch out far into the future to just get caught up.

+As he shuffled each paper, as each problem became clear, he could feel his irritation rise.
+Even this analysis was clearly not the full picture, just a glimpse.
+Why had his staff not briefed him on the situation?
+His mind turned to the most obvious reason.
+While the Death Star was well known among the Imperial Admiralty, it was more of an open secret among leadership.

+Diversion of crews and material had long been a sign of its construction.
+The work had dragged on longer and longer.
+Despite the eager briefings of the engineering directorate on construction progress, the end date seemed to always be moving out further and further.

+No one wanted to be seen as questioning the decision to undertake such a massive endeavor.
+Logistics and supply issues were simply the price of grand ambition he told himself.
+The admiral had his own doubts, kept strictly private.
+He'd driven ships and now an whole fleet for his entire career.
+He was a military man first and foremost, and thought like one.
+The Death Star was a terror weapon.
+Artillary, really.
+He saw no strategic need for it.

+"The ultimate power in the universe."
+That was what they called it.
+But the galaxy already feared the Empire and its reach.
+And he -- his fleet -- had been and still were central this fear.
+A turbolaser bombardment from space would devastate an entire planet.
+Not as quickly, but it would achieve the same end.
+Much of the Empire had been conquered by threat alone, with barely a shot fired.
+He'd fought major battles early on.
+He'd put down insurrection.
+Rebellious systems learned that an imperial fleet entering their star system was threat enough.
+The fleet had already become the ultimate power.
+The Death Star, it was just a symbol of that power.
+A single nexus of fear.

+All this disruption and deterioration of the fleet didn't seem worth a symbol.
+He knew this deep down.
+He suspected others did.
+But he was also loyal.
+He had his duty, and it filled his days.
+He'd soon be back with his fleet in the command ship *Vindicator*, commanding his Star Destroyers to hunt down the Rebel base and every last soldier of their pathetic band.
+He'd have the the entire operation finished before the Death Star ever came on line.

+He was mulling these thoughts when his aide approached.

+"Sir, we've landed."

+He stood so the young officer could go over the details of the admiral's uniform, checking for creases, lint or any imperfection.
+The admiral was a stickler for such details.
+When the lieutenant was satisfied, he gave the admiral a nod.

+"Would you like to organize your papers," he said, looking at the desk in an unusual state of disorder.

+"No. I'm in the middle of work."

+"Very good, sir.
+They'll be extending the ramp in a minute or so."

+"Tell flight crew to keep the engines cycling.
+I want to get back to the fleet as soon as we finish here."
+The mechaical whirr of ramp filled the cabin.
+He started to walk out.
+"Also, set up a briefing with my procurement and logistics staff.
+I have some questions for them."